Found 50 - 60 results of 96 programs matching keyword "glacier change"

+The Exploratorium's remote crew has landed in Barrow, AK, to showcase the vast array of science being conducted at this northernmost tip of the continent.
+Join us for this introduction to Barrow: where is it? why are so many scientists here? why are May and June such important times?
 At the National Ice Core Lab in Denver, Colorado, scientists study ice cores in a Class 100 clean room lab kept at minus 7 degrees F. The Jakobshavn Isbræ is among the fastest-moving glaciers in the world.
 The Jakobshavn is an outlet glacier, one of the few places where the giant Greenland ice sheet can shed ice in the form of gigantic icebergs.
 This timelapse video (100x real speed) from glaciologist Mark Fahnestock shows one of these massive calving events.
 Notice the dark blue ice that surfaces when the iceberg flips over in the ice-choked Ilulissat icefjord.
 Time interval on this timelapse is 10 seconds per frame.
 Scientists at Palmer Research Station in Antarctica talk about their research: How is the rich marine ecosystem just offshore responding to melting sea ice and global climate change?
 Watch ANDRILL scientists examine a sediment core, find out about new developments, and discover ancient diatoms (single-celled marine organisms).
 How do ANDRILL scientists drill and retrieve sediment cores from under the ice and sea, and why do they do it?
 Join us for an overview of the ANDRILL (ANtarctic geological DRILLing) Project, a multinational collaboration among 200-plus scientists, students, and educators from five nations, to recover sediment cores (layered sections of earth) from under the Antarctic ice and seas.
 Dr. Tulaczyk, a glaciologist from UC Santa Cruz, studies the lakes, floods, and ice quakes that occur under the giant glaciers of Antarctica.
 He is among only 200 scientists world-wide who study ice sheet dynamics and its role in climate change.
 Daniel Lum talks about the changes in ocean ice near Barrow.
 Interview with Paolo Paulo Olivas about his research at the Barrow Environmental Observatory (BEO).
-Paulo Olivas points out the different equipment he uses to measure the amount of greenhouse gases being released from the tundra.